Webex Tech Interview Guide 2026: What the Platform Sees, What It Doesn't, and How Candidates Set Up

 Webex's AI Assistant and what it captures

-Webex AI Assistant is the productivity layer Cisco shipped across Webex Meetings, Calling, and Webinars over 2023-2025.
-By 2026 it's enabled by default on most enterprise Webex tenants.
+Webex AI Assistant is Cisco's meeting-productivity layer that auto-generates transcripts, summaries, and action items for the host.
+Cisco shipped it across Webex Meetings, Calling, and Webinars over 2023-2025, and by 2026 it's enabled by default on most enterprise Webex tenants.
 The features candidates will encounter:

 - Near-real-time transcription of the meeting audio into a searchable transcript, with speaker labels where Webex can identify them.